This post was originally published in 2021

 A few months had passed since I went to Ginger’s for the first time, so I went back straight after work for the Milk & Cereal flavor.

 Had the ice cream been less thick, I would have given it a 10.
-Other than that, I was impressed that despite the fact that this ice cream is 90% milk, I didn’t get a hint of lingering milk taste afterwards like I had at Mother Moo.
+Other than that, I was impressed that even though this ice cream is 90% milk, I didn’t get a hint of lingering milk aftertaste like I did at Mother Moo.
 NONE!
-When I got to the bottom, there was a noticeable pleasant change in the consistency.
+When I got to the bottom, there was a pleasant change in the consistency.
 It was much smoother than the top of the scoop and I didn’t have to tinker with my spoon so much.
-As you can see in the picture above, Rice Krispies are hard and crunchy, which is probably why the ice cream consistency turned out thicker than their rest of their ice cream offerings.
+As you can see in the picture above, Rice Krispies are hard and crunchy, which is probably why this specific flavor is thicker than the rest of their ice cream offerings.

 Margaret explained to argonautnews.com: “Yellow is a happy color.
 I want it to feel like a little break in here.
 A treat.
 A vacation spot.”